 Bachelor of Arts

-Short for artium baccalaureus, Bachelor of Arts degrees can be abbreviated as BA or AB.
-Traditionally, Bachelor of Arts degrees consist of 120 credit hours, and take full-time students about four years to complete.
-The first two years of a BA degree are made up of general education courses, while the final two years allow a student to specialize in a chosen subject.
-Because BA degrees tend to require fewer maths and science courses, most students who choose a Bachelor of Arts degree intend to pursue a career relating to the Liberal Arts.
+Short for artium baccalaureus, these degrees can be abbreviated as BA or AB.
+Traditionally, they consist of 120 credit hours and take full-time students about four years to complete.
+The first two years of a BA degree are made up of general courses, while the final two years allow a student to specialize in a chosen subject.
+Because BA degrees tend to require fewer math and science courses, most students who choose this type of degree intend to pursue career opportunities relating to the Liberal Arts.

-While the vast majority of bachelor’s degrees can be categorized as either Bachelor of Arts or Bachelor of Science, some universities offer additional Bachelor of _____ degrees.
-There are quite a few, but some especially common ones include:
+While most bachelor’s credentials can be categorized as either Bachelor of Arts or Science, some universities offer additional Bachelor of _____ degrees such as a BFA, the fine arts bachelor.
+There are quite a few other specialized degrees in the higher education arena, and specific programs include:

 - Bachelor of Accountancy (BAcc)

 - Bachelor of Applied Science (BAS)

 - Bachelor of Business Administration (BBA)

 - Bachelor of Design (BDes)

 - Bachelor of Theology (BTh)

 The Pros & Cons of Earning a Bachelor’s Degree